Contents

 Conclusion

-To drive this topic home, our vote should go to Tanzania.
-If you’re looking for serene, silent, remote, and luxurious places far from the crowd.
+To drive this point home, our vote goes to Tanzania if you’re looking for serene, silent, remote, and luxurious places far from the crowd.

-For the Kenya safari, we will cast our vote for people who are looking for vibrant destinations.
+For the Kenya safari, we will vote for vibrant destinations.
 Kenya is the father of eco-tourism in Africa.

 No wonder cultural experience is on the rise across East Africa.

-Both Tanzania and Kenya are magical destinations for a safari if you want to visit Africa.
-The generosity of its people.
+Both Tanzania and Kenya are magical destinations for a safari if you want to visit Africa, and the generosity of their people.

 Beautiful culture and unique experiences are the hallmarks of these countries.

-Combining safaris for wildlife and the beach is very possible.
-You could spend time at Serengeti National Park and combine it with Zanzibar.
+Combining wildlife safaris with beach time is possible.
+You could spend time in Serengeti National Park and combine it with a visit to Zanzibar.

-Or you could visit Amboseli and rest on Diani beach in Mombasa.
+Alternatively, you could visit Amboseli and stay on Diani Beach in Mombasa.

 You have endless options for combined trips.
 You can climb Mount Kilimanjaro and visit the Maasai people at Ngorongoro.